OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Lifecycle-calculations:-theory-of-operation.md

 A random number is generated between 0 and the modifier.
 If this is less than the survival probability, the cim dies.

 If the cim dies, an integer random number from 0 to 99 is generated; if this is less than the chance set in the Datastore, then the corpse 'disappears' (doesn't need deathcare).

+A random number is then generated between zero and the modifier calculated above; if this number is less than the random sickness chance in the Datastore for that cim's decile, the cim will become sick.

+The sickness chance per decile is  derived from the probability in the configuration file thus:
+* **Sunset Harbor calculations:** 100,000 * (probability / 35)
+* **Legacy calculations:** 100,000 * (probability / 25)